firstpromoter/fpr-instructions/billing-providers/paddle.md

 Make sure you enter the public key from Paddle in the integration form and confirm the webhook connection.

-**PLEASE DO NOT REMOVE ANYTHING** from the public key.
+**PLEASE DO NOT REMOVE OR ADD ANYTHING** to the public key.
 Just copy and paste it entirely as it shows on Paddle, including `-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`, otherwise you'll get a 500 error.